spu-bigdataanalytics-201/assignment1/README.md

 LICENCE             | The licence of the file that every project should have.
 .gitignore          | The file to control which files should be ignored by Git.
-.gitkeep            | An empty file to keep folders under git. numbers.txt         | Data file for task #06.
+.gitkeep            | An empty file to keep folders under git. requirements.txt    | A list of python packages you may need for the assignment. numbers.txt         | Data file for task #06.
 Tasks.ipynb         | Sample notebook as a reference for how your notebooks should be organized.
 *.ipynb             | Assignment notebook with your code for the given tasks.